avoidreality/Chuck-Norris-Joke-Machine/README.md

   5. Done.
 Congrats!
 Great job.

 If these instructions did not make sense to you or you would like screenshots of this process please see this webpage: https://www.freecodecamp.org/news/building-chrome-extension/
-Look towards the bottom under the "manifest.json" section for how to install your own Google Chrome Extension.
+Look towards the bottom under the "Manifest.json File" section for how to install your own Google Chrome Extension.

 ## Example Usage
 This is what you should see if you install the software correctly, which is easy really.